Asmi2911/fake-news-detection-nlp-stance/README.md

 | Apply Intel® Neural Compressor for post-training quantisation      | Smaller/faster models for edge     |
 | Deploy a Flask API on Intel® DevCloud                              | Real-time stance inference demo    |

+# Author:
+Asmita Sonavane,
+New York University,
+as20428@nyu.edu

 > *This project embodies the core of responsible AI — explainability, scalability, and social relevance in tackling misinformation.*